The Danger of Bed Sores

 - Stay active – Decreased mobility is the biggest risk factor for bed sores, so stay as active as you can for as long as you can.

 - Shift frequently – If you are in a wheelchair or are in bed most of the time, shift your position regularly to avoid constant pressure on one area.
 If you're not able to move yourself, your caregiver will have to help you with this.
-Aim to shift your position every 15 minutes or so in a chair and every couple of hours in a bed.
+Aim to shift your position every 15 minutes in a chair and every couple of hours in a bed.
 Do regular stretching exercises if you're able.

 - Maintain a healthy weight – Aim for an optimal weight: not overweight but not underweight either.
 If you are overweight or obese, those extra pounds will put additional pressure on your skin.
 If you are underweight, the skin will be in close contact with your bones, and the bony prominences will irritate the skin.
 Pay attention to your diet and nutritional requirements.